-Georgetown to Play at Virginia Tech on Sunday in NCAA Tournament First Round
+Georgetown plays at Virginia Tech on Sunday in the first round of the NCAA Tournament.

 Nov.
 10, 2012

 WASHINGTON - The Georgetown University women's soccer team hit the road this morning, traveling to Blacksburg, Va., where the Hoyas will face Virginia Tech in the first round of the NCAA Division I Women's Soccer Tournament on Sunday, Nov.
 11. Kickoff is slated for 5 p.m.

 The Hoyas enter the NCAA Tournament with a 15-3-3 overall record after advancing to the championship game of the BIG EAST Tournament, where they lost to Marquette, 1-0, last Sunday.
 GU won the BIG EAST National Division title, posting an 8-1-1 record in league play.

 This is Georgetown's third appearance in the NCAA Tournament, where they have a 2-2-1 record.
 The team made its first appearance in 2007, falling to William & Mary, 2-1, in the first round.
 In 2010, the Blue & Gray advanced to the Elite Eight after wins over Siena (5-1), Maryland (1-1 tie, a win in penalty kicks) and Minnesota (1-0).
 The run ended with a 2-0 loss to Ohio State.